RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/dynamic-modules.md

 export default {
   // A React.Component rendering the module functionalities ModuleContainer,
-  // A React.Component renderig the module administration form AdminContainer,
+  // A React.Component rendering the module administration form AdminContainer,
   // A js object containing needed styles for both ModuleContainer and AdminContainer styles,